Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Modeling Framework

 2-step travelers will jointly predict both 0-step and 1-step travelers' responses.
 The normalized proportion of these two types are $q_2^0=\frac{p^0}{p^0+p^1}$ and $q_2^1=\frac{p^1}{p^0+p^1}$, respectively.
 They anticipate that the flow pattern of the next day will be:

 Here we assume that the travelers of $k$-step ($k\geq 1$) share the same predicted parameters, $\halpha$, and $\hzeta$.
 This assumption allows us to \textit{qualitatively} model whether the higher-step travelers over- or under-predict lower-step travelers' behaviors.
 It also keeps our model parsimonious.
 Despite this simple treatment, as we will see in the subsequent Section \ref{sec:virtual_experiment}, the model still captures the virtual-experiment data quite well, even when we further set $\halpha=\alpha$ and $\hzeta=\zeta$!
-Based on the predicted flow pattern $\pxtt{2}$, the 2-step travelers update their route choices as follows: